konaanitha/IT432GoogleCloudIoTCoreProject/README.md

 The Dataflow job has started and it made a connection between Pub/Sub and BigQuery.

 ## Create IoT Core Registry
-&emsp;&emsp; Google cloud Iot core is a fully managed service which is used for securely connecting and management of IoT devices.
+&emsp;&emsp; Google cloud IoT Core is a fully managed service which is used for securely connecting and management of IoT devices.
 It is a gateway to Google Cloud Platform.
 * From the **Cloud Console --> IoT Core.**
 * If you see Enable prompt ,click Enable API button.
 * Create a Registry for the IoT device.